seedstack/consul-addon/index.md

 consul:
   clients:
     consulName:
-      # Host of the Consul server
-      host: (String)
-      # Port of the Consul server
+      # URL of the Consul server
-      port: (String)
-      # Instead of host and port, you can use an URL
       url: (URL)
+      # Instead of the URL, you can specify the host and port (host:port) of the Consul server
+      host: (HostAndPort)
       # The token used for access control
       aclToken: (String)
       # If true (default value), a ping will be attempted on startup
       ping: (boolean)
+      # The user name for basic authentication
+      username: value
+      # The password for basic authentication
+      password: value
       # Timeout values in milliseconds for HTTP requests
       timeoutMillis:
         # Connection timeout